Review and road test of the Vauxhall Grandland Plug-in Hybrid-e

 Market and Model

 There's quite a premium to pay if you want plug-in hybrid capability for your Grandland.
-Prices start from around £34,500 with base 'SRi' trim - or around £35,000 with plusher 'Elite'-spec.
+Prices start from around £34,500 with base 'GS Line' trim - or around £38,000 with plusher 'Ultimate'-spec.
 And that's where the range stops because there's no longer a higher-powered 4WD version available.
-If you're comparing against an equivalent petrol or diesel model of the conventional sort, you'll find that this Hybrid derivative attracts a premium of around £5,000.
+If you're comparing against an equivalent petrol or diesel Grandland model of the conventional sort, you'll find that this Hybrid derivative attracts a premium of around £3,000 over a diesel and about £4,000 over a petrol auto.
 You're going to need to budget £500 (inc. VAT) more for the optional 6.6kW on-board charger because it halves the battery replenishment time when charging with a 7kW wallbox.

 Cost of Ownership